 I am, at my core, a technically-minded problem solver.
 I know what it takes to succeed at any academic level.
 If you, or someone you know, is struggling with any course or concept, I would be happy to help in whatever way that I can.

-The University of Texas at Austin - B.S., Biomedical Engineering
+Undergraduate Degree: The University of Texas at Austin - Bachelor of Science, Biomedical Engineering

 Anatomy & Physiology

 High School Chemistry